 14. Beware of Predators

 Paradise-like islands can be home to dangerous animals.
 You should be aware of any possible creatures that might be inhabiting the area and armed with proper survival guns if you are lucky enough.
 Once there is a chance you might need a gun, take preliminary measures by thinking in advance of getting yourself some Beretta or S&W 686.

-A desert island can hide various predators.
+A deserted island can hide various predators.
 Unless you have weapons on your side, it is very hard to keep safe in such circumstances.
 The best idea is to avoid close contact with wild beasts and make your shelter as safe as possible without special materials or tarps that could beneficially suffice you in your survival endeavor.
-You need to have some skill to fashion tolls and weapons for your defense, so first, consider fortifying your living space to have a chance to rest and sleep safely.
+You need to have some skill to fashion tools and weapons for your defense, so first, consider fortifying your living space to have a chance to rest and sleep safely.

 15. Getting Rescued